our-story-media/ourstory-resources/doc_gen/quickstart/dashboard/README.md

 ### Template

 To align better with your deployment context you can adjust the `Template` - the set of suggested shots and descriptions for participants.
 There are infinite options for creating these templates, or you can use one of the existing ones in Indaba.
 We also provide a large archive of shot suggestions to build your own.

+### Brand Image

+A pre-prepared image can be added to all published videos produced by Indaba.
+Make sure you create and verify this image before entering the field to avoid connectivity issues.